 To know when drip applications are taking place, visit NID's 2019 Aquatic Weed Control Schedule.

-All canals are in blue, the sections highlighted in dark red are "randoms" which are natural drainages that were captured and incorporated into the canal system.
+The canal sections highlighted in bright green are "randoms" which are natural drainages that were captured and incorporated into the canal system.

 Map sources supplied by NID via public records requests: Randoms Map and Aquatic Application Sites Map

 Please contact us at SafeDitches@gmail.com with any questions.

 Note: This map is intended for reference only.
 The information provided on this map may not be accurate.

 What levels are safe?
 See 2008 government report about Copper in drinking water

 NID uses a multitude of terrestrial herbicides throughout the district to control vegetation.